 Louise joined the Tatua board in 2016.
 She has a strong environmental and ecological science background coupled with hands-on farming experience.
 Her educational background includes degrees in Ecology and Botany and a PhD in Forest Ecology from Lincoln University.
 Louise is currently a director of several family-owned dairy farming enterprises with her husband Richard, continuing their family farming legacy which began in 1924.

 She has worked within a range of industries including research science, environmental consultancy, not-for-profit and commercial management.
 She completed a Diploma in Management in 2013 and is currently studying towards a NZ Diploma in Agribusiness Management.
-Louise is also a member of the Primary ITO Industry Partnership Group and she sits on the Board of the Te Aroha Kindergarten Association.
+Louise is also a member of the Primary ITO Industry Partnership Group.

 B.Com., Dip.
 AgriBus.